 The results here are accurate but broad rather than deep.
 As a light, all-in-one benchmark Antutu is hard to beat, which explains why you see it cited everywhere.
 However, this lack of depth can find you looking for other benchmarks when you need to dig down.
 The more extensive packages aren’t that complex to use or read anymore.
 That, the nag to install Clean Master every time you quit can make you wonder why you keep it around.
 You almost certainly do not need Clean Master.

 Ookla (aka Speedtest.net)

-Benchmarks tease out problems quicker than any other type of software, and they’ll turn you into a hardware expert in the blink of an eye.
+Benchmarks tease out problems quicker than any other type of software.
+They’ll turn you into a hardware expert in the blink of an eye.
 Don’t get too carried away, though.
 There’s a lot more than numbers to consider when it comes to performance.
 Speed freaks will run into the hard reality that high-end desktop and even laptop systems are orders of magnitude.
 More potent than anything in the mobile space today despite claims of desktop-class performance coming from every manufacturer.
 From Apple to Nvidia.

 On the other hand.
 Try booting a modest desktop system with the minuscule 5 watts of power most mobiles thrive on.
 Impressive performance comes in all kinds of packages, big and small.
-Just a few minutes with some free apps can help you determine if that hot new phone really is that much faster than the one you’re using now.
+In just a few minutes, with some free apps that help you determine.
+If that hot new phone is much faster than the one you’re using now.